ttsiodras/pyForOcaml/README.md

 or an error string describing the error that happened.
 The seasoned python developer can then pattern match on the result...

-    let myFolderInterim = Os.abspath foo in
-    let myFolder = match myFolderInterim with
+    let myFolder = match Os.abspath foo
     | Result s - > s
     | Error _ -> ...

 ...and sleep soundly, knowing that all potential errors of this invocation to `os.abspath` are called and handled.
+If he desires the python-styled (i.e. unsafe) version, he can do so:

+    let myFolder = Os.abspath_unsafe foo

-If he desires the python-styled (i.e. unsafe) version, his program will get an exception at runtime if something goes wrong (as is the case with Python).
+...but his program will get an exception at runtime if something goes wrong - as is the case with Python.

+*A more likely usage scenario*

-A more likely scenario: as I port my Python code to OCaml, I start with the unsafe form of the APIs, and when the program works, I gradually move parts of the code (as time permits) to the much safer form of the interfaces, by searching for `_unsafe` and removing it.
+As I port my Python code to OCaml, I will start with the unsafe form of the APIs, and when the program works, I will gradually move parts of the code (as time permits) to the much safer form of the interfaces, by searching for `_unsafe` and removing it.
 In this way, I will force myself (via the OCaml compiler) to handle errors, wherever they may occur.

+*Fallbacks*

 To assist with the simple case of providing a *fallback* value in case of error, the library contains a `fallback` helper.
 For example, to find the symbolic links under a folder and print them...

     open Py
     ...